fleetdm/fleet/docs/Contributing/Seeding-Data.md

 ### Create test hosts

 To create a handful of test hosts, you can run containerized `osqueryd` [Docker test hosts](https://github.com/fleetdm/fleet/tree/main/tools/osquery).
-As these Docker test hosts are RAM intensive, alternatively, you can create thousands of [simulated test hosts](https://github.com/fleetdm/fleet/tree/main/cmd/osquery-perf) using `osquery-perf`.
+As these Docker test hosts are RAM intensive, alternatively, you can use `osquery-perf` create thousands of [simulated test hosts](https://github.com/fleetdm/fleet/tree/main/cmd/osquery-perf).